Rujm el-Hiri: Structure and description

 The site's size and location, on a wide plateau which is also scattered with hundreds of dolmens, means that an aerial perspective is necessary to see the complete layout.
-The site was made from Basalt rocks, common in the Golan Heights due to the region's history of volcanic activity.
-It is made from 37,500-40,000 tons of partly worked stone stacked up to 2 m high.
-It was estimated by Freikman that the transportation and building of the massive monument would have required more than 25,000 working days.
-The site is often referred to as the "Stonehenge of the Levant."
+The site was made from basalt rocks, common in the Golan Heights due to the region's history of volcanic activity.
+It is made from 37,500–40,000 tons of partly worked stone stacked up to 2 m high.
+M. Freikman estimates that the massive monument would have required more than 25,000 working days to build.

-The remains consist of a large circle (slightly oval) of basalt rocks, containing four smaller concentric circles, each getting progressively thinner; some are complete, others incomplete.
+The remains consist of a large circle (slightly oval) of basalt rocks containing four smaller concentric circles, each getting progressively thinner; some are complete, others incomplete.
 The walls of the circles are connected by irregularly placed smaller stone walls perpendicular to the circles.

-The central tumulus is built from smaller rocks, and is thought to have been constructed after the surrounding walls were constructed.
+The central tumulus is built from smaller rocks and is thought to have been constructed after the surrounding walls.
 Connecting to it are four main stone walls.
 The first wall, shaped like a semicircle, is 50 m in diameter and 1.5 m wide.
 That wall is connected to a second one, an almost complete circle 90 m in diameter.
 The third wall is a full circle, 110 m in diameter and 2.6 m wide.
 The fourth and outermost wall is the largest: 150 m in diameter and 3.2 m wide.

 A central tumulus 65 ft in diameter and 15 ft high is surrounded by concentric circles, the outermost of which is 520 ft in diameter and 8 ft high.
 Two entrances to the site face the northeast (29 m wide) and southeast (26 m wide).
 The northeast entrance leads to an accessway 20 ft long leading to the center of the circle which seems to point in the general direction of the June solstice sunrise.
 The axis of the tomb discovered at the site's center is similarly aligned.
-Mount Hermon is almost due north and Mount Tabor is close to December solstice sunrise.
-Geometry and astronomy are visually connected by the temple's design.